grimme-lab/qc2-teaching/doc/setup-pre.rst

 It comes with its own bash-like shell which allows to easily follow this course.

 Download the ``msys2-x86_64-YYYYMMDD.exe`` installer from the MSYS2 webpage and run the installer.
-MSYS2 will create three new desktop shortcuts:
+MSYS2 will create several new desktop shortcuts called environments:
+*MSYS*, *MinGW64*, *UCRT64*, etc. (more information
-*MSYS terminal*, *MinGW64 terminal* and *MinGW32 terminal* (more information on MSYS2 terminals is available `here <https://www.msys2.org/docs/terminals/>`_).
+on MSYS2 environments is available `here <https://www.msys2.org/docs/environments>`_).

-You can either use the *MSYS terminal* or the *MinGW64 terminal* for this course we recommend to use the latter.
+To run installed environments (we recommend *MinGW64* for this course), you can either use the default MSYS terminal emulator mintty by clicking on the corresponding shortcut, or use external terminal emulators (more information is available `here <https://www.msys2.org/docs/terminals>`_).

 Open a new terminal and update your installation with